TheDataStation/Metam/README.md

 query_data = ''  # name of source table (Initial dataset)
 class_attr = '' #column name of prediction attribute

+filepath = '' #File containing all join paths identified by Aurum

 #Below parameters are set to default values and you can change to simulate variations
 epsilon = 0.05 # Metam parameter